-- 16. In determining its draft Licensing Policy for 2023 2027the Licensing Authority has reviewed its cumulative impact policies and is of the opinion that they have provided an invaluable mechanism for ensuring the promotion of the licensing objectives in Islington. - 17.
-The 2022 cumulative impact policy review has indicated the underlying reasons for selecting areas for cumulative impact still exist, there remains a high concentration of licensed premises in specific parts of the borough and these areas continue to be hotspot areas for antisocial behaviour, crime, disorder, licensing complaints and ambulance callouts. - 18.
-The Licensing Authority will publish the Cumulative Impact Policy Review alongside the Licensing Policy for 2023-25 and will retain the existing cumulative impact policies for a further 5 years.
+- 16. In determining its draft Licensing Policy for 2023 2027 the Licensing Authority has reviewed its cumulative impact policies and is of the opinion that they have provided an invaluable mechanism for ensuring the promotion of the licensing objectives in Islington. - 17.
+The 2022 cumulative impact policy review has indicated the underlying reasons for selecting areas for cumulative impact still exist, there remains a high concentration of licenced premises in specific parts of the borough and these areas continue to be hotspot areas for antisocial behaviour, crime, disorder, licensing complaints and ambulance callouts. - 18.
+The Licensing Authority will publish the Cumulative Impact Policy Review alongside the draft Licensing Policy for 2023-27 to seek the views of business, residents, and their representative organisations over the proposal to retain the existing cumulative impact policies.